matthiasbruns/rxandroid2-retrofit2/README.md

     }
 ````

- To enable GSON in retrofit, we also need to add ConverterFactory to Retrofit.
+ To enable GSON in retrofit, we also need to add a ConverterFactory to Retrofit.
  ````JAVA
  // com.matthiasbruns.rxretrofit.network.RetrofitHelper